The Danube Delta is part of the list of the most beautiful places to visit in Romania. It is the best preserved delta in Europe, and since 1990 Delta

 In the Delta, a special place is occupied by Letea Forest, one of the oldest nature reserves in our country.

-The fauna of the Delta is mainly represented by reptiles, birds, fish and amphibians, among which: the green toad, the great lake frog, the tree frog, the turbot, the anchovy, the horse mackerel, the catfish, the perch, the sturgeon or the mackerel.
+The fauna of the Delta is mainly represented by reptiles, birds, fish and amphibians, among which: the green frog, the great lake frog, the tree frog, the turbot, the anchovy, the horse mackerel, the catfish, the perch, the sturgeon or the mackerel.
 As for mammals, in the Delta there are over 50 species in isolated dry areas, but also in swamps.
-These include: the fox, the European mink, the bison, the wild boar, the beaver, the wild cat, the raccoon and the ermine.
+These include: fox, European mink, bison, wild boar, beaver, wild cat, raccoon and ermine.
 As for the birds in the Delta, there are over 300, of which about 130 are migratory birds.
 Among the most famous birds in the Delta are: egrets, swans, ducks, geese, but also rarer species such as the red-necked goose or the little cormorant.
-Of course we don’t forget about the pelicans, the emblematic birds of the Delta.
+Of course, we do not forget the pelicans, the emblematic birds of the Delta.
 Here are two species: the common pelican and the curly pelican.

 Curious about the Danube Delta